 Before beginning your research, outline your business’ services and offerings, then define where you wish to become industry experts.
-For example, Incremental Marketing Group are experts in digital strategy, loyalty programs and incentive programs – so, naturally, those highlighted our first set of keywords.
+For example, Incremental are experts in digital strategy, loyalty programs and incentive programs – so, naturally, those highlighted our first set of keywords.

 Once you have discovered where you want to position yourself digitally, use online tools such as SEMrush, Google Keyword Planner and Buzzsumo to research your keywords’ search volumes.
 Along with giving you a monthly search volume for the keywords, these tools will also highlight long-tail keywords you can incorporate into your content, as well as possible content topic ideas moving forward.
 Along with using these tools, monitor the keywords and queries that display at the bottom of Google’s Search Engine Result Pages (SERP).
-By doing this, you will gain insights on what your target audience are searching for.
+By doing this, you will gain insights on what your target audience is searching for.

 Long-tail keywords are phrases that contain three or more words and have a clearly defined intent.
 These styles of keywords allow us to capture a niche audience and generally have less competition compared to shorter keywords.
 An example of a long-tail keyword is, developing a digital strategy and why digital strategy is important, whereas a short keyword is simply digital strategy.